Maps4HTML/web-map-doc/docs/api/map-feature-api.md

 ### extent

 Read-only.
-Calculates and returns the upper left and lower right coordinates of the feature as an object value.
+Returns the upper left and lower right coordinates of the feature's minimum bounding rectangle as an object value.

-For point features (which have a zero-area extent), an `extent` is calculated to fit the corners of a single tile centred on that location, at an integral zoom equal to the feature's [zoom](#zoom) property value, if set, or at the fallback (calculated) zoom value if no [zoom](#zoom) property is set.
+For point features (which have a zero-area extent), an `extent` is calculated to fit the corners of a single tile centred on that location, at an integral zoom level equal to the feature's [zoom](#zoom) property value, if set, or at the fallback (calculated) zoom value if no [zoom](#zoom) property is set.

 ```console